nl253/GeneticAlgo/README.md

 ## Profiling with EventEmitter API

-The `GeneticAlgorithm` will emit several signals along with some information which can be used for profiling.
+The `GeneticAlgorithm` emits signals along with some information which can be used for profiling.

 **NOTE** data emitted is in sub-bullets.

-By default these are emitted:

 - `"start"` when `.search()` is called
   - **INT** `startTime`